The 20 Greatest Symphonies of all time

 The symphonic game-changer which has both terrified and inspired composers ever since

-Had audiences in 1824 heard anything more elemental than the Ninth’s opening bars?
+Had audiences in 1824 heard anything more elemental than Beethoven's Ninth’s opening bars?
 And it was a stroke of genius to place the slow movement not second but third, enabling its climactic profundity – something Gustav Mahler learnt from.
 So the first three movements clinch the Ninth’s greatness – but then comes Schiller’s utopian Ode to Joy, set to a once-heard-never-forgotten tune that everyone wants as an anthem.
 Thanks to that, the Ninth today still has a growing cultural significance.
 It casts a long shadow – had it never been written we would surely have far more symphonies to talk about.
 But would you give up Beethoven Nine for a chance to hear them?
 Of course not.

 A trailblazing, mammoth masterpiece, glorifying the life of a great heroic figure